rainerdeal/rainerdeal.github.io/_posts/2019-04-08-A-Script-for-the-Morning.md

 open -a "Microsoft Outlook"
 open -a "Spotify"
 open -a "Messages"
-open -a "Skype for Business"
+open -a "Visual Studio Code"
 open -a "Microsoft Teams"
 ```